 September 29, 2010 | Jim Killock

-What ISPs should do about the likes of ACS:Law
+What BT, Sky and other ISPs should do about the likes of ACS:Law

 Open Rights Group spoke to BT today, and has requested a meeting with Sky to discuss how they handle future applications for people’s data when they are thought to be infringing copyright.